kjmazidi/Machine_Learning_3rd_edition/Volume_II_Python/Part-I-Python/Chapter_1/readme.md

 * 06 - Tuples and Sets
 * 07 - Dicts
 * 08 - Classes
-* 09 - Wrapping Up
+* 09 - Exceptions and Regex

 The folder sample_progs includes sample programs you can run in an IDE.